 So, I, alongside many other people, started to look at how we can provide broader housing choices for people.
-Maybe they are happy in a lower income neighborhood.
+Maybe they are happy in a lower-income neighborhood.
 Maybe that’s their roots.
 Maybe that’s their history.
 But, maybe not.
-Maybe they would like to live in some other part of the region.
-So one of the things that we did was to propose legislation.
-Alderwoman Christine Ingrassia proposed a couple of bills regarding Section 8, one of which now establishes Section 8 as a Fair Housing protected class in the City of St. Louis so it is now illegal for a landlord to say no to Section 8.
-If it falls within the cost guidelines of the Section 8 program, you can’t turn away a renter just because they are using a Section 8 voucher.
+Maybe they’d like to live in some other part of the region.
+So one of the things we did was propose legislation.
+Alderwoman Christine Ingrassia proposed a couple of bills regarding Section 8, one of which now establishes Section 8 as a Fair Housing Protected Class in the City of St. Louis.
+So it’s now illegal for a landlord to say no to Section 8.
+If it falls within the cost guidelines of the Section 8 program, you can’t turn away a renter just because they’re using a Section 8 voucher.
 That’s awesome.
 Very few cities have that sort of housing protection.

-You can’t do policy work in housing without understanding the people who are directly effected:People who live in Section 8 housing and people who live in public housing.
-So, I try to make my work connected to real communities.
+You can’t do policy work in housing without understanding the people who are directly effected — people who live in Section 8 housing and people who live in public housing.
+So I try to make my work connected to real communities.

 I didn’t want to move to a neighborhood I felt was a rapidly gentrifying area because I didn’t want to be one of those gentrifiers.
 And I thought that Fox Park is also gentrifying, but wherever I live I also would want to be, sort of ironically, an anti-gentrification gentrifier.
 It’s pretty confusing.
 A lot of cognitive dissonance.
 But you gotta live somewhere.